Save money with solar panels.

 Federal Tax Credit

-In addition to the Delaware State Rebates, the Federal Government offers a 30% federal income tax credit on the total amount spent installing your solar electric system, which remains in effect until the end of 2019.
-Thereafter the tax credit gradually decreases.
+In addition to the Delaware State Rebates, the Federal Government offers a 30% federal income tax credit on the total amount spent installing your solar electric system, which remains in effect until the end of 2020.
+Thereafter the tax credit will decrease.